-Social media must not be used for purposes relating to the College business or the delivery of its curriculum to pupils unless the prior authority of the Head, the Bursar or one of the Deputy Heads has been obtained.
+Social media must not be used for purposes relating to the College business or the delivery of its curriculum to pupils unless the prior authority of the Head, or a member of SLT has been obtained.
 Where the use of social media is authorised for such purposes the Social Media Policy must be followed.